 The Carolina Student Union installed a 19.8 kw solar array, donated by Strata Solar.
 Funding to install the panels was provided by the Renewable Energy Special Projects Committee (RESPC), which allocates the $4 per student per semester green energy fee.

 “Food for All: Local and Global Perspectives” was introduced as the new pan-campus theme.
 350 students in the introductory Social Entrepreneurship class developed ideas for 76 new food companies.
 Carolina Dining Services reached its goal of purchasing 20% “Real Food,” meaning food that is grown or raised using environmentally sound and humane practices.
+The Edible Campus Initiative, a student-initiated project of the North Carolina Botanical Garden, brought edible landscaping to campus.

 In 2014, UNC earned a gold rating in the Sustainability Tracking, Assessment, and Rating System (STARS 2.0) from the Association for the Advancement of Sustainability in Higher Education (AASHE).
 The achievement recognized the University’s progress — and opportunities for improvement — in education, research, operations, planning, administration, engagement, and innovation.